WordPress 5.8

 New blocks in WordPress 5.8

-In addition to the completely redesigned widget screen, there are also completely new blocks in WordPress 5.8, including blocks for sidebars, the website title, the website description, the logo and a new Query Loop block that makes it possible to display a list of posts in different ways.
+In addition to the completely redesigned widget screen, there are also completely new blocks in WordPress 5.8, including blocks for sidebars, the website title, the website description, the logo and a new Query Loop block that allows you to display a list of posts in different ways.

 Another new feature is the so-called Duotone block, which allows you to use image effects in media blocks or blocks from third-party providers that support this.
 If you edit an image in a WordPress block, you will see a small circular icon in the block editor in WordPress 5.8.

-Here you can select the two colors you want to use to edit your image.
-In addition to eight predefined styles, you can also select the so-called highlights and shadows colors yourself.
-Depending on the image and color selection, this can create interesting variations of your image.
+Here you can select the two colour tones with which you would like to edit your image.
+In addition to eight predefined styles, you can also select the highlights and shadows colours yourself.
+Depending on the image and colour selection, this can create interesting variations of your image.
 If you work a lot with images, you can get creative here.
 By the way: PDFs can also be inserted with the file block in future.

 The blocks for the title, description and logo of a page in particular show how WordPress continues to drive full site editing forward.
 The voices of those still hoping for a reversal of Gutenberg’s chosen course are likely to become even quieter with WordPress 5.8.